mohsameer/jans/docs/admin/config-guide/claims-configuration.md

   - user claims
 ---

+# Claims Configuration

 !!!
 Note
     Janssen Server uses the terms `claims`, `user claims`, and `attributes` interchangeably.
 They have the same meaning.

-# Claims

 The Janssen Server provides multiple configuration tools to perform these tasks.